 - Do you create new content for every channel you plan to include in your marketing strategy?

-What I’d like to share with you now, is a free, simple, and effective method for automating the traffic-getting process with WordPress.
+What I’d like to show you now, is a free, simple, and effective formula for automating the traffic-getting process with WordPress.

-- Determine which channels you should invest more of your time, budget, and efforts on,
+- Determine which channels you should invest more time, efforts, and your budget on,

-Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we urge you to avoid using black hat websites, tools, techniques, and anything that violates the terms of service and policies of sites like YouTube, Google, Facebook, etc..
+In fact, we strongly recommend avoiding black hat strategies, software, sites, and anything that violates the policies and terms of service of companies like Google, Facebook, Twitter, etc..

-The focus of this article series is to show you how to automate your content distribution in order to leverage your time and efforts, and increase your exposure online to sites frequented by your target audience.
+The purpose of this article is not to game web services or break their terms of service, but to show you how to automate your content distribution in order to leverage your time and efforts, and increase your exposure online to sites that your target audience frequents.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, most small businesses lack the time, resources and financial means to engage in the kind of content marketing that many online experts advise doing.
-What you want to do, then, is be strategic with your limited time, budget, and resources.
+We’ve just seen that many small business owners lack the time, resources and budget to engage in the kind of content marketing that many experts advise doing.
+What you want to do, then, is to be strategic and work smart within your limited resources, time, and budget.

-So, instead of posting content to different channels, which can be extremely time-consuming …
+So, instead of posting content to different marketing channels, which is extremely time-consuming …

-(Posting content to individual marketing channels can be extremely time-consuming!)
+(Posting content to different marketing channels one at a time can be very time-consuming!)

-Why not opt for a smarter, time-saving approach like this instead …
+Why not use this time-saving method instead …

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)